CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/introduction.md

 ## `Aims`

-This document describes guidelines to perform a proper connection with the Gireve’s platform using the OCPI protocol version 2.2.1.
+This document describes guidelines to perform a proper connection with the Gireve’s platform using the OCPI protocol.

 ## `Intended Audience`